jorgepiloto/lamberthub/doc/source/index.rst

    :width: 350px
    :align: center

+.. grid:: 2

+    .. grid-item-card:: Getting started :fa:`person-running`
+        :link: getting-started/index
+        :link-type: doc

+        Step by step guidelines on how to set up your environment to work with lamberthub.
+Install the library and verify it works as expected.

+    .. grid-item-card:: User guide :fa:`book-open-reader`
+        :link: user-guide/index
+        :link-type: doc

+        Learn about the capabilities, features, and key topics in lamberthub.
+        This guide provides useful background information and explanations.

 Since the formulation of the problem, many different solutions have been devised, being the latest ones in the form of computer routines.
 By collecting and implementing all of them under a common programming language, it is possible